Medhat16/Algorithms-blog/reduce.md

 ```python
 4950
 ```
-here we can appreciate the power of reduce, we just added 100 numbers, with a one-liner!
+here we can appreciate the power of reduce(), we just added 100 numbers, with a one-liner!

 We can also get the maximum element in an array if we use the right lambda
 ```python